josejhkim/tp/docs/UserGuide.md

 - This command is used to quickly add a new wedding event to the system.

 **Examples:**
-- Running `createWedding John & Jane Wedding` will create a wedding entry with the name "John & Jane Wedding".
+- Running `createWedding n/John & Jane Wedding` will create a wedding entry with the name "John & Jane Wedding".
-- Using `createWedding Smith Family Wedding` will add a wedding event named "Smith Family Wedding".
+- Using `createWedding n/Smith Family Wedding` will add a wedding event named "Smith Family Wedding".

 <box type="tip" seamless>

 - After using createWedding, remember to set the wedding as active using: setWedding John & Jane Wedding
 - Always match spacing exactly when setting or referring to a wedding — "John&JaneWedding" is not the same as "John & Jane Wedding".
 - Once a wedding is set, any added persons, tables, or edits will apply to that active wedding.

 </box>

 ### Setting a Wedding : `setWedding`